Alignment complete relational Hoare logics for some and all: Related work

-To our knowledge, the first published deductive system for pre-post $\forall\exists$ properties is that of Dickerson et al~\cite{DickersonYZD22}.
-It is based on HL together with unary rules for forward underapproximation (the property expressed by $\skipc\sep c:\aespec{\rightF{P}}{\rightF{Q}}$ in our setting), and the core rules of RHLE reduce relational reasoning to sequential unary reasoning.
-Soundness is proved and an algorithm for proof search is given.
-The system includes rules for modular reasoning using unary procedure specs, and uses over- and under-approximate semantics of procedure calls (which is like specification statements~\cite{Morgan:spec,Back:book}, in the over-approximate case).
-Loops are handled using the mostly lockstep rules like~\cite{SousaD2016}.
-The use of unary procedure specs gives rise to nondeterminacy, motivating the use of $\forall\exists$ judgements; by contrast, Eilers et al~\cite{EilersMH20} and Banerjee et al~\cite{BNNN19} use relational procedure specs for $\forall\forall$ properties.
+To our knowledge the first published deductive system for general pre-post $\forall\exists$ properties is RHLE~\cite{DickersonYZD22}.
+It is based on HL together with unary rules for forward underapproximation ---the judgment we write as $c:\espec{P}{Q}$, see (\ref{eq:espec}).
+The core rules of RHLE reduce relational reasoning to sequential unary reasoning.
+Soundness is proved.
+The system includes rules for modular reasoning using unary procedure specs, and uses over- and under-approximate semantics of procedure calls.
+Loops are handled using the mostly lockstep rules like in Sousa and Dillig's work~\cite{SousaD2016}.
+The use of unary procedure specs gives rise to nondeterminacy, motivating the use of $\forall\exists$ judgements.
+By contrast, Eilers et al~\cite{EilersMH18} and Banerjee et al~\cite{BNNN19} use relational procedure specs for $\forall\forall$ properties.
+Subsequent to developing our results we became aware of Beutner's Forall-Exists Hoare logic (FEHL) for $\forall\exists$ properties~\cite{Beutner24}.
+FEHL features rules similar to RHLE, and includes the more general loop rule (loop-counting) mentioned earlier in this section.
+It also includes a couple of rules for rewriting with sequence associativity and skip unit law.
+Like in RHLE, the rules in FEHL rely on HL and a unary logic for forward underapproximation ($\especSym$).
+Cook completeness is obtained for FEHL via Cook completeness of HL and a logic for forward underapproximation, using a variation of our rule \rn{ueLRseq}.
+Owing to the restrictive treatment of loops it is unlikely that FEHL or RHLE is alignment complete.
+The purpose of both FEHL and RHLE is for use in automated search and both works provide a search algorithm and experimental results.

+ReLoC~\cite{FruminKB18} is a logic for contextual refinement of higher order concurrent programs, a specific $\forall\exists$ property.
+It is not a freestanding deductive system but rather it is shallow embedded in Iris~\cite{JungKJBBD18} (which in turn is implemented in the Coq proof assistant).
+So one can, e.g., negate the refinement judgment and express some forms of conditional refinement.